-FabFilter Volcano 3 is available in both VST 2 and VST 3 formats.
+FabFilter Saturn 2 is available in both VST 2 and VST 3 formats.
 They can be installed and used both at the same time.
-The VST 3 format offers easy side-chaining and is more CPU-friendly in some cases, but it can only be used by hosts that support it, for example recent versions of Cubase, Studio One or FL Studio.
+The VST 3 format offers easy side-chaining, free interface resizing, and is more CPU-friendly in some cases, but it can only be used by hosts that support it, for example recent versions of Cubase, Studio One or FL Studio.
 The VST 2 format is compatible with a larger variety of hosts.